Centripetal force: Polar coordinates

 The above results can be derived perhaps more simply in polar coordinates, and at the same time extended to general motion within a plane, as shown next.
 Polar coordinates in the plane employ a radial unit vector uρ and an angular unit vector uθ, as shown above.
 A particle at position r is described by:

 where the notation ρ is used to describe the distance of the path from the origin instead of R to emphasize that this distance is not fixed, but varies with time.
 The unit vector uρ travels with the particle and always points in the same direction as r(t).
 Unit vector uθ also travels with the particle and stays orthogonal to uρ.
-Thus, uρ and uθ form a local Cartesian coordinate system attached to the particle, and tied to the path traveled by the particle.
+Thus, uρ and uθ form a local Cartesian coordinate system attached to the particle, and tied to the path travelled by the particle.
 By moving the unit vectors so their tails coincide, as seen in the circle at the left of the image above, it is seen that uρ and uθ form a right-angled pair with tips on the unit circle that trace back and forth on the perimeter of this circle with the same angle θ(t) as r(t).